Sea Snakes Can Be More Venomous Than Rattlesnakes

 Advertisement

-We've already met one of the former species.
-Yellow-bellied sea snakes, those oddball knot-tiers, are classic hydrophiids.
+Yellow-bellied sea snakes are classic hydrophiids.
 True sea snakes like these have sworn off dry land altogether.
 Fully marine, they give birth to live young at sea.
-And scientists recently learned that Australia's Cleveland Bay is a biological nursery where pregnant spine-bellied sea snakes come to deliver their broods.
+And scientists have learned that Australia's Cleveland Bay is a biological nursery where pregnant spine-bellied sea snakes come to deliver their broods.

 sea snake